thotacode/Shor-s-Algorithm/README.md

 Shor, P.W.
 (1994).
 Algorithms for quantum computation: Discrete logarithms and factoring.
 Proceedings 35th Annual Symposium on Foundations of Computer Science.
 For more details, refer to the GitHub repository.

-credits: Pranav Thota, Rithul C, Anshul Rath, Aaditya Rajput
+credits: Rajas Bamb, Pranav Thota, Rithul C, Anshul Rath, Aaditya Rajput